SoftwareEngIsArt/ctsm/readme.md

 behavior(data);
 ```

-Note that if a state function returns an unrecognized state (that is, state which is not part of this behavior), an
+Note that if a state function returns an unrecognized state (that is, state which is not part of this behavior) or if
+the current state of the behavior cannot be invoked with the passed arguments, an instance
-instance of `ctsm::bad_state_exception` will be thrown.
+of `ctsm::bad_state_exception` will be thrown.

 The invocation operator (`operator()`) of `ctsm::behavior` returns an instance of `ctsm::state_t` indicating which state
 will be executed on next call to `operator()` (the current state).
 The current state of `ctsm::behavior` can also be